 No – modifying the sytem time is a privileged operation best left to the operating system.
 All modern OSs have an automated mechanism for synchronizing their time with a remote computer using a sophisticated protocol called NTP.

 You have the latest version of FoxClocks, none of the above FAQs apply, and there’s still a problem.
 In this case, you should consider resetting all Foxclocks settings to their default values.
-To do this for Google Chrome, simply uninstall and re-install the extension.
-For Firefox and Thunderbird, re-installing will NOT reset your settings.
+To do this for Google Chrome and Firefox Quantum, simply uninstall and re-install the extension.
+For Thunderbird and older versions of Firefox, re-installing will NOT reset your settings.
 Instead: